Learn how to choose a benchmark index for your mutual fund and ETF investments:

 Therefore, to make a strong investment strategy, we must educate ourselves and understand how to use benchmark indexes in our favor.

 In fact, a key deciding factor to use when choosing a mutual fund, or any other investment, is the benchmark it uses.
-In this article, I will show how to choose a mutual fund or an exchange traded fund.
+In this article, I will show how to choose a mutual fund or an exchange traded fund based on the benchmark index it uses.

 For example, let’s say you have your retirement savings money invested in a fund of bonds in the U.S. After one year, you want to know if the fund returns were good.
 One way of doing so is to compare it with the S&P U.S. Treasury Bond Index, which is a broad, comprehensive, market-value weighted index that seeks to measure the performance of the U.S. Treasury Bond market.